Violet Brown: Early life

 Brown was born as Violet Mosse on 10 March 1900, and was one of four children born in Duanvale, Trelawny, British Jamaica, to John Mosse, who was a sugar boiler, and Elizabeth Riley.
 She was baptized at the age of 13 into the Baptist Church.

 Longevity

 Brown indicated in an April 2017 interview with The Jamaica Observer that she was healthier than her five remaining children and had no ailments.

 When asked about the reasons for her longevity, Brown claimed there was no secret formula to her long life, telling the Jamaica Gleaner: "Really and truly, when people ask what I eat and drink to live so long, I say to them that I eat everything, except pork and chicken, and I don't drink rum and dem tings."
+She also credited her longevity to eating three eggs a day, two of them raw.

 She is the oldest verified Jamaican person ever and the first verified supercentenarian from Jamaica.
-Her date of birth was variously reported as 4 March 1900, 10 March 1900, and 15 March 1900.
+Her date of birth was variously reported as 4 March 1900, 10 March 1900 and 15 March 1900.

 Brown was born in Jamaica when it was a part of the British Empire and she was the last known subject of Queen Victoria.